-PhD students are required to have a Teaching Assistant (TA) experience for a minimum of 10 hours/week for one semester during their doctoral program.
+PhD students are required to have a Teaching Assistant (TA) experience equal to a minimum of 10 hours/week for one semester during their doctoral program (it could be two semesters of 5 hours/week).
 It is suggested that this TA-ship occur during the first two 2 years of their program, prior to the prelim exams.
 Students must list completion of this teaching requirement within their progress reports for review by their academic advisor and the Graduate Director.